cstutor/datasets/README.md

         print row
 ```

-Get the headers, map to data

 ## Creating a database in SQLite

-For simplicity, we will use SQLite.
-Start with a GUI. sqlitebrowser.
+For simplicity, we will use SQLite, an embedded database.
+Since our focus will be on learning SQL, we don't want to deal with the complexity of setting up a database server.
+SQLite stores data in a single file on the filesystem.

 ### Databases